basiralab/BGSR/README.md

 • A tensor of size ((n-1) × m × m) stacking the symmetric matrices of the training subjects. n denotes the total number of subjects and m denotes the number of nodes.<br/>
 • A vector of size (n-1) stacking the training labels.<br/>
 • A matrix (n × (m × m)) stacking the source HR brain graph.<br/>
-• A uumber of most similar LR training subjects Kn.<br/>
+• Kn: the number of the most similar LR training subjects to the testing subject.<br/>

 The BGSR outputs are: